 Despite the profound research opportunity, big biomedical data resources remain scarce.
 Reasons include a lack of standardized methodologies for recording and archiving clinical data, as well as the difficulty in parsing the physician notes that give the data the necessary clinical context.

-This talk will discuss efforts at Temple University to overcome these and other issues in our creation of the “TUH EEG” data set.
-This archive comprises some 22,000 archival clinical EEG records recorded at Temple University Hospital from some 15,000 unique patients over the past decade.
-The corpus includes medical histories and clinical diagnoses along with raw EEG traces.
-This dataset is sufficiently large and varied to allow the use of some powerful machine learning methods that have only recently been developed by other groups.
+This talk will discuss efforts at Temple University to overcome these and other issues in our creation of the TUH EEG Corpus.
+This archive comprises over 25,000 archival clinical EEG records recorded at Temple University Hospital from some 15,000 unique patients over the past decade.
+In addition to the raw EEG signals, this corpus includes EEG reports that contain medical histories and clinical diagnoses.
+This dataset is sufficiently large and varied to allow the use of some powerful machine learning methods to predict EEG events are critical to the interpretation of an EEG (e.g., spikes and generalized periodic epileptiform discharges).
+We will discuss our ongoing research to use this corpus to develop technology to automatically interpret EEGs.

 BIO